shehel/AR_Android/README.md

 # Android Application for Real Time Image Matching in Smartphones.
 Several description algorithms were evaluated for real time performance and matches corrected for accuracy with several tests.
-Image matching algorithm was run as native code with Android NDK.
+Image matching algorithm was run as native code with Android NDK and multi-threading.

 ### Prerequisites